 Itik Lado Hijau

-Padang spicy duck with green chili — duck pieces braised with onion and turmeric, then tossed with abundant sambal lado mudo (green chili sambal) until coated — a fiery green Padang duck dish from Bukittinggi.
+Padang spicy duck with green chili — duck pieces braised with shallot and turmeric, then simmered down in abundant green-chili paste (sambal lado mudo) until coated — a fiery green Padang duck dish from Bukittinggi.

 Itik Lado Hijau ('duck in green chili') is a signature dish of Bukittinggi (West Sumatra highlands) — one of the few Padang dishes that exclusively uses green rather than red chilies.
 The duck is first cooked (boiled or pre-roasted) to render fat and tenderize, then tossed with a generous amount of sambal lado mudo to coat.
 The dish is intensely spicy — Bukittinggi cooks use 30+ green chilies for 4 portions.
 The combination of fatty duck meat + sharp green chili is what makes the dish distinctive; ducks have richer fat than chicken, which carries the chili oils beautifully.